Marygrove College: Campus

 The college encompassed a 53 acre campus that included large lawns and mature trees.
 The Madame Cadillac and Liberal Arts buildings, by architect D.A.
-Bohlen & Son, were Tudor Gothic structures with stained glass windows, wrought iron gates, carved wood decorations, high ceilings, arched doorways, and carved stonework.
+Bohlen & Son, were Tudor and Gothic structures with stained glass windows, wrought iron gates, carved wood decorations, high ceilings, arched doorways, and carved stonework.
 The campus was listed on the National Register of Historic Places in 2022.

 Athletics

 The Marygrove athletic teams were called the Mustangs.
 The college was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Wolverine–Hoosier Athletic Conference (WHAC) from 2012–13 to the fall of the 2017–18 academic year.
 They were also a member of the United States Collegiate Athletic Association (USCAA) from 2002–03 to the fall of the 2017–18 academic year.
 The Mustangs previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2008–09 to 2011–12.

 Marygrove competed in 15 intercollegiate varsity sports: Men's sports included basketball, cross country, golf, lacrosse, soccer, baseball, and track & field (indoor and outdoor); while women's sports included basketball, cross country, golf, soccer, track & field (indoor and outdoor) and volleyball.

 The college added golf to its list of athletic programs with the installation of a new golf practice facility in the fall of 2010.
 Marygrove's golf practice facility, designed by world-renowned golf course architect Tom Doak, offered an urban land use plan, incorporating golf practice and other athletic facilities on a small urban land tract.
 In addition to the unique use of urban land for golf, the Golf Practice Facility incorporated environment-friendly land use and techniques, including minimal disruption to current trees, and used recycled water for irrigation and natural pesticides.

 With the August 2017 announcement of the closing of the school's undergraduate programs, the school also announced that all athletics would cease after the 2017 fall season.